Poikilos/integratoredu/README.md

 ```

-Then initial setup of this repo required (never required to be typed again since these packages are in the dependencies list in app.js [in this version of npm they are added to the list automatically after npm install]):
+Then initial setup of this repo required (never required to be typed again since these packages are in the dependencies list in app.js [in this version of npm they are added to the list automatically after npm install, where as --save must be specified in versions earlier than 5]):
 ```
 cd ~/Applications/integratoredu
 npm init
+#NOTE: --save should really be used for all of these, so they are automatically added in the dependencies section of package.json
 npm install express
 npm install morgan
 npm install body-parser